 • Develop holistic pedagogical knowledge and practices for literacy instruction and intervention

 • Develop the skills and dispositions for literacy leadership

 During school-based clinical practices, the candidate will work closely with a certified teacher, in their area of concentration, and will create a work sample with supervised support.
 Candidates will use a variety of research-based educational practices that reflect how students learn, are sensitive to individual differences, and address the needs of diverse populations.

-Requests to add an endorsement require an application and fee as well as other evidence to process.
-For more information on specific steps to add endorsements to teaching licenses, click here.
+Requests to add an endorsement require an application, fee, and other evidence to process.
+For more information on specific steps to add endorsements to teaching licenses, visit the TSPC website.

 Candidates seeking a specialty endorsement are required to pass a content knowledge test mandated by the state of Oregon for teacher licensure.

 Official Test Scores (an additional testing fee is required to the testing agency)